PED Sensor Testing Now Available For Genix Test Unit

 Published on 9th October 2018

-add2 is happy to announce further enhancements to our Genix Test Unit.
+add2 is happy to announce further enhancements to our Genix Test Unit to include PED sensor testing.

 The GTU is a testing solution that provides the means of performing a number of electrical and communications tests for a range of electronic components within sub-assemblies, such as bumpers and spoilers, at the end of the production line.